 It's time for my fifth annual look back at the year's top 10 moments in TV ratings!
 As always, the criteria are pretty subjective, but I go for a blend of 1) relatively isolated incidents that are impressive for their sheer enormity/cultural impact and 2) moments that exemplify much larger trends in TV this year.
-The headlines link back to writings on these moments at the time they happened.
-Enjoy, please let me know about my most egregious rankings/omissions, and check out the now live top five.
+This was mostly a bad year for new entertainment series, so I feel like there are a lot more of #1 than I would normally like, and thus I'm just releasing all 10 at once rather than try to build suspense.
+But please let me know about my most egregious rankings/omissions.
 Happy New Year!

 Here are the previous years: